sean-comerford/Thesis-Optimisation-in-Manufacturing-Orchestrating-Green-Energy-and-Production/README.md

 # Thesis-Model
-Contains both the predictive PV power model and the scheduling optimisation model.
+Includes both the predictive PV power model and the scheduling optimisation model.